4.3.1.20 FTB payment choices for instalment individuals

 Example:

-Tracy's income reduces their FTB Part A to below the base rate for both children, but because Elisabeth will not have any income this income year, and Tracy will not earn above $100,000, they are entitled to FTB Part B. Tracy and Elisabeth select Choice 4.
+Tracy's income reduces their FTB Part A to below the base rate for both children, but because Elisabeth will not have any income this income year, and Tracy will not earn above the FTB Part B primary earner income limit (1.1.I.45), they are entitled to FTB Part B. Tracy and Elisabeth select Choice 4.
 They have also elected to receive their ES quarterly.

-• Tracy and Elisabeth will receive all their FTB Part B as fortnightly payments.
+- Tracy and Elisabeth will receive all of their FTB Part B as fortnightly payments.
 Their ES Part B will be paid at the end of each quarter.

-• They will be assessed for any entitlement to FTB Part A and the supplements after the end of the income year when Tracy's actual income is known.
+- They will be assessed for any entitlement to FTB Part A and the supplements after the end of the income year when Tracy's actual ATI is known.
 If they are entitled to FTB Part A, their ES Part A will also be paid at that time.

-• Elisabeth will need to notify Centrelink that she is not required to lodge a tax return.
+- Elisabeth will need to notify Centrelink of her ATI given that she is not required to lodge an income tax return.

 Choice 5